Yūka Sugai

-Yūka Sugai (菅井 友香) is a Japanese tarento and actress.
+Yūka Sugai (菅井 友香) is a Japanese tarento, actress, radio personality and former idol.
 She is the former captain of idol group Sakurazaka46, represented by Sony Music Records.
-She is also the former Special Ambassador for the Japan Equestrian Federation.

 Career

 Sakurazaka46

 On August 21, 2015, Sugai along with 22 other members were announced for the newly created idol group, Toriizaka46, renamed shortly after into Keyakizaka46 and again into Sakurazaka46 in 2020.
 Her nicknames include Yukka (ゆっかー) and Sugai-sama (菅井様), the latter referring to her "wealthy young lady" (お嬢様, ojō-sama) persona.

 Sugai made her musical debut with Keyakizaka46's first single, Silent Majority.
 As of February 2019, she has participated in all eight of Keyakizaka46's singles.
 She is also part of the subgroup Aozora to Marry (青空とMARRY) along with Risa Watanabe, Akane Moriya, Manaka Shida, and Rika Watanabe.
 As part of the subunit, Sugai made center appearances in three songs: "Aozora Chigau" in "Sekai ni wa Ai Shika Nai", "Wareta Sumaho" in "Fukyōwaon, and "Namiuchigiwa o Hashiranai ka?" in "Kaze ni Fukarete mo".
 Additionally, Sugai made two song appearances as part of Sakamichi AKB (坂道AKB), a group made of various AKB48 and Sakamichi members.
 She will also be included in Sakamichi AKB's next song.

 During a handshake event on January 21, 2017, Sugai was named the captain of Keyakizaka46.
 Akane Moriya was named co-captain on the same day.

 On April 11, 2018, Kodansha announced that they will be publishing a photo-book featuring Sugai that was photographed in Paris.
 She became the fourth member in Keyakizaka46 to have a photobook, behind Neru Nagahama, Yui Imaizumi, and Rika Watanabe.
 The photo-book, titled Fiancé (フィアンセ), was the bestselling photo-book in Japan for three weeks in a row.

 On August 22, 2022, Sugai announced that she will be leaving Sakurazaka46 after the Tokyo Dome performances on November 8 and 9, the final leg of the national tour that will begin in September that year.
 Second generation member Rina Matsuda succeeded her as captain.